Answering a Lawsuit

 There are legal limits on the amount of your wages that can be garnished.
 Some people are legally exempt from garnishment altogether.
 The “Exemption Forms” the Plaintiff must give you with the Garnishment Summons have a list of possible reasons you may be exempt from garnishment.
 For example, people who receive public assistance like food stamps (SNAP) or MinnesotaCare are exempt from garnishment.
 If you want to ask for an exemption, you must immediately return the Exemption Forms and any documentation proving you qualify for the exemption to the Plaintiff or their lawyer.

 Motion to Vacate Default Judgment

-If a default judgment has been entered against you, in some limited cases you may be able to request the judgment be “vacated,” or cancelled.
-You must make such a request to the court that entered the judgment.
-A default judgment may generally only be vacated by bringing a motion to the court and proving one of the following things: (1) excusable neglect, (2) fraud, (3) the judgment is void, (4) enforcement of the judgment would be unjust, and (5) any other reason to justify relief from the judgment, which includes improper service of the creditor’s lawsuit (Minn.
+Even if you did not give an Answer to the Plaintiff by the deadline and the Plaintiff won a default judgment against you, in some limited cases you may be able to request the judgment be “vacated,” or cancelled.
+You must ask the court that gave the Plaintiff the judgment to vacate it.
+The court will generally only vacate a default judgment if you can prove one of these: (1) you had a good excuse not to give the Plaintiff an Answer, (2) the Plaintiff defrauded you, (3) the judgment is legally void, (4) enforcing the judgment against you would be unjust, or (5) any other reason to justify canceling the judgment, which includes improper service of the Plaintiff’s lawsuit (Minn.
 R. Civ.
 P. 60.02).
-A request to vacate a judgment must generally be submitted to the court within one year of the judgment being entered.
-It is ultimately up to the judge whether to vacate a default judgment.
-If you believe that a judgment has been wrongfully entered against you and wish to have it vacated, it is generally best if you can obtain the assistance of an attorney.
+You must generally (but not always) submit a request to vacate a judgment to the court within one year of when the Plaintiff got their judgment against you.
+It is up to the judge to decide whether to vacate a default judgment.
+If you believe that the Plaintiff wrongfully won a judgment against you and wish to have it vacated, it is best to get help from a lawyer.